 These are tough times for American democracy.
-Partisan gridlock is so intense that even one party capitulating to the other's policy preferences does not guarantee a bill's passage.241 There is no longer such a thing as a bipartisan victory.
+Partisan gridlock has created such an impasse that even one party capitulating to the other's desired policy preferences is not enough to get a bill passed.
+There is no longer such a thing as a bipartisan victory.
 And that's a problem when the two parties each control about half the country.
 In this Article, we have proffered a new "optional" type of legislation as a way forward.
 Optional legislation capitalizes on our federalist structure to bring forth new opportunities for policymaking, and for clearing, or at least circumventing, partisan gridlock.
 It enables the parties to score victories for their constituencies while isolating their constituencies from any losses.
 Alongside this practical political benefit, optional legislation, we contend, will result in a richer form of American democracy.
-But we observe that "democracy" is a slippery term.242 A natural question, then, is what theory of democracy vindicates the promise and value of optional legislation?
+But we observe that "democracy" is a slippery term.
+242 A natural question, then, is what theory of democracy vindicates the promise and value of optional legislation?
 Our response is that optional legislation is prodemocratic on the four most central virtues of democracy: responsiveness, innovation, honest discourse, and participation.
 On all these virtues, we argue that optional legislation enhances our current form of government-by respecting and leveraging the diversity of reasonable policy views and the benefits of federal-state cooperation, and by mitigating the filibuster and obstacles to resource pooling.
 Furthermore, the purported vices of optional legislation-that it dissolves unity, abandons political minorities, and encourages mass migration-are doubtful to manifest.
 Insofar as these pathologies do plague us-and they sometimes do-they are endemic to our current system.